oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Terms and Definitions

-Selective disclosure
+Selective disclosure:
-: Process of a Holder disclosing to a Verifier a subset of claims contained in a claim set issued by an Issuer.
+  Process of a Holder disclosing to a Verifier a subset of claims contained in a claim set issued by an Issuer.

-Selectively Disclosable JWT (SD-JWT)
+Selectively Disclosable JWT (SD-JWT):
-:  An Issuer-created signed JWT (JWS, [@!RFC7515]) that supports selective disclosure as defined in this document and can contain both regular claims and digests of selectively-disclosable claims.
+  An Issuer-created signed JWT (JWS, [@!RFC7515]) that supports selective disclosure as defined in this document and can contain both regular claims and digests of selectively-disclosable claims.

-Disclosure
+Disclosure:
-: A combination of a cleartext claim value, a cleartext claim name, a salt, and optionally a blinded claim name value that is used to calculate a digest for a certain claim.
+  A combination of a cleartext claim value, a cleartext claim name, a salt, and optionally a blinded claim name value that is used to calculate a digest for a certain claim.

-Issuer-Issued Disclosures Object (II-Disclosures Object) :  A JSON object created by the Issuer that contains Disclosures for all selectively-disclosable claims in an SD-JWT.
+Issuer-Issued Disclosures Object (II-Disclosures Object):
+  A JSON object created by the Issuer that contains Disclosures for all selectively-disclosable claims in an SD-JWT.

-Holder-Selected Disclosures JWT (HS-Disclosures JWT)
+Holder-Selected Disclosures JWT (HS-Disclosures JWT):
-:  A JWT created by the Holder that contains the Disclosures from an Issuer-Issued Disclosures Object that the Holder is disclosing to the Verifier.
+  A JWT created by the Holder that contains the Disclosures from an Issuer-Issued Disclosures Object that the Holder is disclosing to the Verifier.
 In addition to the Disclosures, it can contain other properties and may be signed by the Holder.

-Holder Binding
+Holder Binding:
-:  Ability of the Holder to prove legitimate possession of an SD-JWT by proving control over the same private key during the issuance and presentation.
+  Ability of the Holder to prove legitimate possession of an SD-JWT by proving control over the same private key during the issuance and presentation.
 An SD-JWT with Holder Binding contains a public key or a reference to a public key that matches to the private key controlled by the Holder.

-Claim Name Blinding
+Claim Name Blinding:
-:  Feature that enables to blind not only claim values, but also claim names of the claims that are included in SD-JWT but are not disclosed to the Verifier in the HS-Disclosures JWT.
+  Feature that enables to blind not only claim values, but also claim names of the claims that are included in SD-JWT but are not disclosed to the Verifier in the HS-Disclosures JWT.

-Issuer
+Issuer:
-:  An entity that creates SD-JWTs.
+  An entity that creates SD-JWTs.

-Holder
+Holder:
-:  An entity that received SD-JWTs from the Issuer and has control over them.
+  An entity that received SD-JWTs from the Issuer and has control over them.

-Verifier
+Verifier:
-:  An entity that requests, checks and extracts the claims from HS-Disclosures JWT.
+  An entity that requests, checks and extracts the claims from HS-Disclosures JWT.

 Note: discuss if we want to include Client, Authorization Server for the purpose of ensuring continuity and separating the entity from the actor.